 Video news releases

-Video News Releases were used effectively throughout the campaign to achieve media coverage both in mainstream Sydney media, and in other geographical areas.
+Video News Releases were used effectively throughout the campaign to achieve media coverage both in mainstream Sydney media and in other geographical areas.

 The VNR of opening night was particularly important to capture celebrity interviews, with the red carpet event coinciding with one of the worst days of the summer bushfires.
 With television news crews scattered around the State covering the fires, we were still able to achieve air time by providing interview grabs and overlay the television networks could use.

 With such a high calibre of performers and a brand new, world-class venue, there were numerous angles we could take to pitch stories to specialised outlets.
-Just a few of our targeted media stories include:
+Just a few of our targeted media stories included:

 - The economic benefits of having a theatre offering a range of jobs not before accessible in Western Sydney was sent to local papers.